 A UNESCO World Heritage Site

-The region is a treasure-trove of unique features – sandstone plateaus, ridges, cliffs, and canyon interspersed with a dense growth of eucalyptus forests and extensive biodiversity.
-As such, the Greater Blue Mountains Area was recognized nearly 20 years ago by the United Nations Educational, Scientific and Cultural Organization (UNESCO) for preservation and protection and listed as a UNESCO World Heritage site on November 29, 2000.
+The region is a treasure trove of unique features – sandstone plateaus, ridges, cliffs, and canyons interspersed with a dense growth of eucalyptus forests and extensive biodiversity.
+As such, the Greater Blue Mountains Area was recognized nearly 20 years ago by the United Nations Educational, Scientific, and Cultural Organization (UNESCO) for preservation and protection and was listed as a UNESCO World Heritage site on November 29, 2000.

 The Greater Blue Mountains Area extends across 1.03 million hectares and includes eight protected areas encompassing a significant amount of Australia’s biodiversity, one-tenth of the country’s vascular flora, and some very rare and endangered plant species such as the Wollemi pine.
 However, the crowning glory of preservation and protection is the extensive species of eucalyptus trees and habitats forming what many call the diversity of eucalypt-dominated ecosystems on the Australian continent.
 In fact, this area is said to be home to a range of eucalyptus species and habitats with nearly 91% of eucalypt taxa (i.e. order, class, species, and family) occurring in this rare Blue Mountains region of Australia.